Information on this page, including unit offerings, is from the 2020 academic year.

-4. Conduct small scale laboratory experiments relevant to hydrometallurgical processes, analyse the results and apply them in design.
+4. Analyse and apply small scale laboratory experiments relevant to hydrometallurgical processes, analyse the results and apply them in design.

-5. Perform tasks needed to develop and design hydrometallurgical flow sheets suitable for different feed material.
+5. Develop and design hydrometallurgical flow sheets suitable for different feed material.

 Lectures will be covering the options such as in-situ / heap / tank / atmospheric / pressure leaching, factors affecting leaching efficiency, precipitation for purification of leach liquors or the recovery of value added products and removal of impurities.
 Lectures in solvent extraction and ion exchange will cover reagent and resin types, extraction, stripping, adsorption and elution isotherms, kinetics, mass balance and design of counter-current circuits.
 Chemical and electrochemical methods of recovery of pure metals will also be discussed.

-With the help of case studies and laboratory exercises students will gain hands on experience on different types of equipment, analysis of experimental data, design capabilities, problem solving abilities and individual/group learning exercises.
+With the help of case studies and laboratory exercises students will gain experience on different types of equipment, analysis of experimental data, design capabilities, problem solving abilities and individual/group learning exercises.